Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-A peak flow meter measures how fast you can push air out of your lungs.
+A peak flow meter measures how fast you breathe out or push air out of your lungs.
 This tells you how well you are controlling your asthma.
-Measure your peak flow as many times a day as your healthcare provider tells you to.
-Long-term daily monitoring with peak flow measurements has been shown to be helpful in the management of asthma.
+Check your peak flow as often as instructed to do so by your healthcare provider.
+For example, it may be once a day or only when you think your symptoms are getting worse.

 Move the marker to 0, or to the lowest number on the scale.